ongres/stackgres/doc/content/en/04-administration-guide/04-configuration/03-connection-pooling/01-how-to-configure-connection-pooler/_index.md

 ---
-title: Customize Connection Pooling Configuration
+title: Configuration of the Connection Pooler Modes
-weight: 2
+weight: 1
 url: /administration/cluster/pool/custom/config
-draft: true
+description: Details about how to configure the connection pooler modes
 showToc: true
 ---